fnickels/terraform-provider-mirror-example/Article.md

 * Successfully pinned Terraform Provider versions within a local mirror on our build image

 The above solution works great, but has one negative side effect, you can only declare a single provider version within the mirror.
 This is not going to work well if you have different Terraform environments which have different version requirements.
-Making unique build images for each set of versions is one solution, but not very practical.
-Populating multiple mirrors on your build image with different version is another approach, but could end up with redundant storage footprints.
+Making unique build images for each set of Terraform versions is one solution, but not very practical.
+Populating multiple mirrors on your build image with different versions is another approach, but also not very practical as you will likely end up with redundant storage footprints and require extra steps to manage when a specific mirror is to be used.

 In the next section we will introduce how to have multiple provider versions within the same mirror.